monntterro/trello-flow-bot/.github/docs/USES.md

 Register your application with Trello by [this guide](https://telegra.ph/How-to-get-a-key-and-a-token-from-Trello-05-04).
 Make sure that you have set the `APP_URL` to `Allowed origins` field.
-And copy api key and secret to the 6th step for the variables `TRELLO_API_KEY` and `TRELLO_API_SECRET`.
+And copy API key and secret to the 6th step for the variables `TRELLO_API_KEY` and `TRELLO_API_SECRET`.

 ### 6. 🏁 Start Application